MelJan/PyDeep/docs/tutorials/Binary_RBM_MNIST_small.rst

 .. figure:: images/BRBM_small_normal_weights.png
    :scale: 75 %
-   :alt: 100 gray scale natural image patch examples
+   :alt: weights normal

 Sampling results for some examples.
 The first row shows training data and the following rows are the result after one Gibbs-sampling step.

 .. figure:: images/BRBM_small_normal_samples.png
    :scale: 75 %
-   :alt: 100 gray scale natural image patch examples
+   :alt: samples normal

 The Log-Likelihood for this model is significantly worse (8 nats lower).